The Edible Country - Gunnebo House

 Lovely area for walks

 Around the house both gardens and the natural landscapes are lavishly planted.
 In the historic grounds covering approximately 100 hectares there are plenty of lovely trails, for both shorter walks and longer hikes.
 These include a pushchair and wheelchair friendly round walk, among others.

 Take the opportunity to go on a guided tour of the house, where our knowledgeable guides will relate fascinating stories about the first owner, John Hall, one of Sweden’s richest men, and the other families that lived there.
-East of the kitchen garden lies Gunnebo Farm, where children can say hi to the horses and cows and have fun in the play area.
+East of the kitchen garden lies Gunnebo Farm, where children can say hi to the horses and have fun in the play area.

 Fifteen minutes away Gothenburg awaits, with a huge choice of sights and activities, including Scandinavia’s biggest amusement park, Liseberg, Universeum’s impressive rain forest and an archipelago on the doorstep with fantastic beaches and paddling waters.

 The Edible Country